cydrollinger/battery-charger/README.md

 >Phone: 406-539-8117

 **NOTE:**
  This design has been tested and functions as specified.
-The design is provdided gratis, but, please think critically while utilizing and or redesigning for your success.
-Conversation is welcome, but be advised ER is a professional design house and monetary compensation is required for work toward this design enabling your success.
+The design is provdided gratis, so, please think critically while utilizing and or redesigning.
+Open electronic circuitry can be dangerous due to easily shorting circuits generating immediate and intense heat resulting in fire.
+Conversation is welcome to improve this design and repository, but, be advised ER is a professional design house and monetary compensation is required for additional work toward this design enabling your success.

 ![Battery_charger](/hardware/eagleUp/BatChrgv1.png)

 **PURPOSE:**
 This is a hardware design that is capable of charging 4 li ion cells.
 The design employs four different circuits and charge currents: 100mA, 200mA, 400mA, and 800mA.
 The design files were created with Eagle Cadsoft v7.7 as a two layer board.
 Free Eagle version would be able to import these files.

 >**File Arcitecture with a terse description**